 Safeguarding children and young people policy

-We strive to ensure that all the children and young people who engage with the organisation do so in safety.
+We want all children and young people who engage with us to do so in safety.
 We are committed to providing children with the highest attainable standards of safeguarding and protection.
 This policy makes sure that all of our people understand the duties placed upon them to know how to respond appropriately when they have concerns about the welfare of a child or young person.

 Transparency and accountability policy

-Sets out how we will publish information relating to our structure and operations, in an effort to enhance transparency and allow the opportunity for stakeholders to evaluate the organisation’s performance in delivering services to people in crisis.
-It also details how we will respond to ad hoc requests for information.
+Describes how we publish information about our structure and operations.
+Gives people the chance to evaluate how we’re performing in delivering services to people in crisis.
+It also details how we will respond to requests for information.

 Travel and expenses policy

-The British Red Cross expects our people to be accountable for their use of official resources.
-This policy clearly outlines the process our people are expected to follow when making arrangements to travel on official business, as well as the process for reimbursement of official travel costs.
+We expect our people to be accountable for their use of official resources.
+This policy clearly outlines the process employees are expected to follow when making arrangements to travel on official business, as well as the process for reimbursement of official travel costs.